-1) Open a command prompt.

-2) Change directory to the SNPP Server's program directory.

-3) Type the following and hit enter: snppserver /install
+- 1) Open a command prompt. - 2) Change directory to the SNPP Server's program directory. - 3) Type the following and hit enter: snppserver /install - 4) Exit the command prompt.

-5) Open the Services list in Windows.

-6) Go in to the Properties of the PageGate SNPP Server service.

-7) Change the Startup Type to Automatic and Start the Service.
+- 5) Open the Services list in Windows. - 6) Go in to the Properties of the PageGate SNPP Server service. - 7) Change the Startup Type to Automatic and Start the Service.